This post may contain affiliate links.

 Something important to remember about the purge is that tretinoin is not causing the acne.
 Tretinoin is simply speeding up the process and bringing that acne to the surface that would have formed eventually.

 So, don’t get discourged because this process is good.
 I know it doesn’t seem that way when you’re going through it.
-But, the purge means that it’s working!
+But, the tretinoin purge means that it’s working!
 And you are on your way to clear, healthy skin!

-How Long Will The Tretinoin Purge Last?
+How Long Does The Tretinoin Purge Last?

 I know, I know, you want this adjustment phase over as quickly as possible!
 However, how long the purge last will vary from person to person.
+Again, it’s all dependent on your skin, frequency of use and strength of tretinoin.

 Some people may only purge for a couple weeks, whereas others may not see a significant improvement for 2-3 months.
 Don’t let this scare you because if you keep at it, your skin will gradually start to improve day by day.